mallocator/Orayen/clients/java/README.md

 # Orayen Java Client

-Sorry, but this has not been implemented yet.
+Sorry, but there is no descriptopn available yet.